top of page

 Bystanders can be Bystanders Can be Lifesavers

-increase public confidence and training in the delivery of CPR and to
+confidence and training in the delivery of CPR and to work with local

-work with local organisations to help improve access to defibrillators
+organisations to help improve access to defibrillators in their communities.

 The resolution is as follows: